-Watch out for investment professionals who prey on your fears.
+Watch out for salespeople who prey on your fears.

 Con artists know that many seniors worry about the adequacy of their retirement savings, especially if they are faced with costly medical expenses.
-As a result, fraudsters often pitch schemes offering unrealistically high rates of return.
+As a result, fraudsters know to pitch their schemes as a way to increase the older investor's financial security to the point where such fears are no longer necessary.